opennetworkinglab/aether-docs/amp/roc.rst

 aether-config separately.
 Operators are considered a best practice in Kubernetes.

 Modules are loaded into the process primarily for performance and simplicity reasons.
-The design team has had experience with other systems (for example, Voltha and XOS) where modules were decoupled and message buses introduced between them, but that can lead to both complexity issues and performance bottlenecks in those systems.
-The same module and operator pattern will be applied to aether-roc-api.
+The design team has had experience with other systems (for example, VOLTHA and XOS) where modules were decoupled and message buses introduced between them, but that can lead to both complexity issues and performance bottlenecks in those systems.
+The same module and operator pattern will be applied to ``aether-roc-api``.

 Aether Modeling
 ---------------